 Other engineering highlights: #1 Billboard Slipknot “All Hope is Gone”, #1 Billboard, Disturbed “Asylum”, #1 Billboard Godsmack “Oracle”, #2 Billboard Mudvayne “Lost and Found”.
 Other notable artist Jeremy has engineered records for include Trivium, Device, Simple Plan, Art of Dying, Otep, Boy Sets Fire.
 Jeremy has also forged a successful career producing and/or mixing for independent artists as well as label acts.

-Ryan Tree is a singer/songwriter, producer, philanthropist and animal welfare activist from Phoenix, Arizona.
+Ryan Tree is a singer/songwriter, filmmaker, philanthropist and animal welfare activist from Phoenix, Arizona.

 Ryan learned how to play the guitar in high school by studying Green Day tabs and practicing on a classic Fender Stratocaster.
 He discovered his passion for singing/songwriting while living in Hong Kong, where he bought his first acoustic guitar.
 Ryan found that he could use music to tell stories and share his experiences abroad.

-After graduating from Syracuse University in 2009, Ryan spent the following summer writing and recording over 16 original songs using his home studio.
-His new obsession with music led him to Montreal, Canada, where he was picked up by the alternative metal band Unfixed.
+After graduating from Syracuse University in 2009, Ryan spent the following summer writing and recording a demo of over 16 original songs using his home studio.
+His new obsession with music led him to Montreal, Canada, where he was picked up as lead vocalist for the alternative metal band Unfixed.

-Between 2010 - 2012, Unfixed gained incredible support from its fans.
+Between 2010 - 2012, Unfixed gained a notable following throughout Quebec.
 The group produced a rock-solid EP album and performed at Montreal’s most revered venues, including an anniversary show at Club Soda alongside Reset, former band of Simple Plan.

 In 2012, Ryan returned to the Arizona music scene as a solo artist by releasing his debut single "White Lights".
 In July of 2013, he backed the single with a post-apocalyptic zombie music video starring pro UFC fighter Seth Baczynski and his son Skyler.
 The video received over 20,000 views on YouTube within the first few months.